husjon/valheim_server_oci_setup/Readme.md

 To allow mods to be run, you may now edit `~/valheim_server/start_server.custom.sh`.
 As described in [Configuring the Valheim Server](#configuring-the-valheim-server), here you can adjust the server parameters and environment variables as you need.

-If you're willing to try to install mods on your ARM instance and are able to so successfully, please do let us know in the [Discord server](#discord).
+If you're willing to try to install mods on your ARM instance and are able to so successfully, please do let us know in the [Matrix space](#matrix).

 As for a guide to install mods, here is one.
 https://www.youtube.com/watch?v=h2t9cSFidt0